 Together with our connections we create synergy and aim “to make a difference”.

-Our Newest Connections
+Our Industry Connections

 - UCL (University College London) Institute for Risk and Disaster Reduction, Space Health Risks Research Group.
 The Space Health Risks Research Group is a multidisciplinary community of researchers and practitioners who are investigating how the mitigation of risks to health in space can contribute to promoting good health and well-being in remote environments on Earth.
 Click on the links to read our Space Health Risks Research Group blog articles and our recent Space Health and Disaster Risk Reduction Symposium.